you do not have to be a fire

 This self-criticism and self-doubt recently brought up a question, while in conversation with a close friend: How do we change our personal barometers of worth in a society where the success = money = happiness model is so pervasive that we end up believing it’s true—and that it is what we truly desire?
 How do we keep showing up for ourselves in our passions and creative pursuits—especially if they are also the things we wish to become our livelihood—when opportunities for comparison and, by extension, self-judgment abound?

 As these ideas surfaced, Alicia offered a potent musing: What if, instead of collectively aspiring towards successful lives, we aspired towards meaningful ones?
 Or if we redefined “success” as measured by meaning rather than professional/material gain?
 Our entire world would be different.
-Success, she astutely observed, is directed inwards, towards ourselves; we seek personal achievements, be they money or status or other forms of external recognition.
+Success, she astutely observed, is most often a self-centered pursuit; we seek personal achievements, be they money or status or other forms of external recognition.
 And we grasp for these things, believing that the having or lacking of them is correlated to our worth.
-Meaning, on the other hand, is achieved most often through a selfless or connective energy; we make offerings, sit in wide eyed curiosity and compassion with one another or our intrinsic selves, commune with nature.
-And it is truly in this giving of and connecting to ourselves that we grow.
+Meaning, on the other hand, is achieved most often through a selfless or connective energy; we make offerings, sit in wide eyed curiosity and compassion with one another, commune with nature and give ourselves over to awe.
+And it is truly in this giving of and connecting to ourselves, others and the world around us that we grow.
 Become full.

 In vocalizing my frustration and slight resignation around the potential of the blog to Alicia the other day, she challenged me by asking why it has to lead to anything.
 Why it can't just be valuable for the process of its creation.
 For me.
 And I know she is right.
 That I do it because I enjoy it and love creating the recipes and taking and editing the photos and writing, even if it is hard.
 But it is also, and has always been, an externally facing endeavor.
 Created for the purpose of connecting with and inspiring other people and hopefully, eventually, serving as a springboard for a career.
 And so, yes, it is difficult to detach from that aspect of it—from the yearning for it to be successful on those terms.